Dynamic coloring of graphs having no $K_5$ minor: Graphs with no minor for a general

 We also use known results in order to show our result.
-Bollob\'as and Thomason \cite{BT1998} and Koml\'os and Szemer\'edi~\cite{KS1996b} proved that there is a constant $c$ such that every graph having average degree at least $ct^2$ contains $K_t$ as a topological minor.
+Bollob\'as and Thomason \cite{BT1998} and Koml\'os and Szemer\'edi~\cite{KS1996b} proved that there is an absolute constant $c$ such that, for every $t\geq 2$, each graph having average degree at least $ct^2$ contains $K_t$ as a topological minor.
 A theorem by Thomas and Wollan~\cite{TW2005} implies that $c$ can be taken to be $10$, explained in the textbook of Diestel~\cite{Diestel2010}.
-Thus, we have that
+Thus, we have that, for every $t\geq 2$,

 There are similar results for minors.
 Mader~\cite{Mader1968} proved that if an $n$-vertex graph has at least $(8t\sqrt{\log_2 t})n$ edges, then it has $K_t$ minor.
-This gives that
+This gives that, for every $t\geq 2$,

 (Later Thomason~\cite{Thomason2001} showed that this constant $8$ can be improved to $0.2656\ldots+o_t(1)$ where $o_t(1)\rightarrow 0$ as $t\rightarrow \infty$.
 Note that this constant is asymptotically tight.)